Third Floor, Watson Memorial Library

 The Cammie G. Henry Research Center is open to researchers by appointment only.

-For research questions, tours, or special appointments or to make an appointment,
+For research questions, tours, or to make an appointment,

 contact University Archivist and Records Officer Mary Linn Wernet by email,